MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 8/7/2011

+* Added bloodsplatters.
+Added critical hit + potential 4-way splatters.
+Not quite a 3x3 explosion, but you'll know something drastic happened there.
+Currently only supports a single tile spatter.
+* Reworked item gen with spritemaps.
+Needed to change slots to text (it'll be more readable anyway) and added a bunch of weapon sprites and sprite constants.
+* Added NPC info on mouse-click.

 # UPDATES 8/3